Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 2. Passengers Terminals

 Passenger rail terminals tend to be functionally simple facilities.
-In their most basic form, they include a quay for passengers to embark or disembark and a common area for ticket purchases, waiting, and for activities servicing large volumes of passengers (e.g. retail and restoration).
+In their most basic form, they include a quay for passengers to embark or disembark and a common area for ticket purchases, waiting, and activities servicing large passengers (e.g. retail and restoration).
 While some are along a line that requires a stop of a few minutes so that passengers can embark or disembark, others are terminal locations at the head of an intercity corridor.
 Like any other terminal facility, rail terminals have a size and complexity directly related to the number of passengers they serve.
 There is a hierarchy of the importance of passenger rail terminals, which is illustrated in the rail network structure.
 It ranges from simple stops with only a platform available for passengers to embark or disembark to central rail stations composed of enclosed facilities with multiple piers and amenities.

 Central railway stations are typically in the heart of downtown cores and primary elements of national or regional passenger rail systems.
-At one time, their sites may have been on the edge of the pre-industrial city, as is the case for London and Paris urban growth, and the shift of commercial and business activity have conferred many with a prominent central function.
+At one time, their sites may have been on the edge of the pre-industrial city, as is the case for London and Paris urban growth, and the shift of commercial and business activity has conferred many with a prominent central function.
 These stations are typically imposing buildings reflecting the power and importance represented by the railway in the 19th and 20th centuries.
 For many cities, railway stations are the key elements of urban centrality and activity and represent an impressive architectural achievement unmatched in any other type of transportation terminal and occupying a large amount of real estate.

 Notable examples include the Grand Central Station in New York, St. Pancras station in London, the Gare de Lyon in Paris, or the Shinjuku train station in Tokyo, which is the world’s busiest with more than 3.5 million people per day.
 Since many central rail stations handle large amounts of commuters, that also tends to be the nexus of public transit systems as subway stations are directly connected to the terminal facility.
 Even if, in several cases, particularly in North America, the long-distance function has subsided, the imprint of passenger rail terminals on the structure of urban transit systems has endured.

-Still, the development of high-speed rail systems has offered new opportunities for rail terminals with the renovation of existing facilities, many of which central railway stations, or the construction of new facilities in suburban areas.
+Still, the development of high-speed rail systems has offered new opportunities for rail terminals with the renovation of existing facilities, many of which are central railway stations, or the construction of new facilities in suburban areas.
 The centrality of rail stations became a positive factor in the development of high-speed rail systems as it confers direct accessibility to core business activities.
 In many cases, the high-speed rail station has become a new nexus of activity with co-located real estate developments such as office buildings, retail stores, hotels, and parking facilities.
 The development of activities near high-speed rail stations is often more driven by the availability of land and parking space, particularly in suburban stations, than the actual connectivity that the high-speed rail network offers.